Glimesh/api-docs/content/docs/api/API Explorer.md

 Next we need to set our access token to the *access_token* variable in Insomnia.
 Open the environment tab from earlier.
 In the access token value after Bearer press ctrl+space.
 Select response => body-attribute.
 Click on the box that appeared in the value.

-Request must be set to out Auth Request from eariler.
+Request must be set to out Auth Request from earlier.
 Filter must be $.access_token .
 This pulls the token from the auth response.
 The trigger behavior must be set to "when expired".
 Max age is 21600 (the life of the token).
 ![token](https://i.imgur.com/Q4niJEK.png)

  Select done.
 Close the variable window.